grpc/proposal/A29-xds-tls-security.md

 The security configuration extracted from the `UpstreamTlsContext` thus obtained is passed down to all the child policies and connections.
 How this is done is language dependent and is similar to how the implementations pass policy information down to child policies.
-For example, C-core uses the channel args to pass security configuration down, whereas Java constructs a dynamic `SslContextProvider` that is directly usable by a sub-channel's TLS handshaker to build an SslContext for the upcoming TLS handshake.
+For example, C-core uses channel args to pass security configuration down, whereas Java constructs a dynamic `SslContextProvider` that is directly usable by a sub-channel's TLS handshaker to build an `SslContext` for the pending TLS handshake.

 Only when a channel is using `XdsChannelCredentials`, gRPC uses the security configuration in `UpstreamTlsContext`. [`common_tls_context`][CTC] in the `UpstreamTlsContext` contains